canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 }
 ```

 Yeap!
 As simple as that.

+### Write an optional setter

 Another variation on this theme is to create a setter inside the `CreditCardValidator` to pass an optional date.
 Inside the validator, we should check if the optional date is present to use `DateTime.Now` or not.
 Something like this.

 ```csharp
 [TestMethod]